Last Updated on 17 January 2026 by Cycloscope

-Is now about two months since we began cycling the roads of Malaysian Borneo, and it seems that the time has come for a change, time to see a new country, time to explore Indonesia.
+It has now been about two months since we began cycling the roads of Malaysian Borneo, and it seems the time has come for a change: time to see a new country and explore Indonesia.

-So we leave the city of cats (Kuching) and head to the Gunung Gading National Park, located on the road that leads to one of the border posts with the Indonesian part of Borneo, Kalimantan.
+So, we leave the city of cats (Kuching) and head to Gunung Gading National Park, located on the road to one of the border posts with Indonesian Borneo (Kalimantan).

-This is where we hope to see this huge parasite flower, a flower that can exceed 100cm in diameter, and weigh up to 10 kg, a flower that takes months and months to bloom and then stays alive no more than seven days.
+This is where we hope to see this huge parasite flower, a flower that can exceed 100cm in diameter and weigh up to 10 kg, a flower that takes months and months to bloom and then lives no more than 7 days.

 The road from Kuching to Lundu (Gunung Gading National Park)